Phase 2

 In July 2022, a hybrid planning permission was granted for the regeneration masterplan (Planning Reference: 20/02942/FUL), including detailed plans for Phase 1, and outline plans for Phases 2–5, to deliver 2,170 new homes.

-We are preparing a Reserved Matters Application (RMA) for Phase 2, and this will focus on the look and feel of the buildings, heights, materiality, ensuring we build the right type and size of homes.
-We will also be detailing our plans for planting and landscaping too.
-Phase 2 proposals include:
+The submitted Reserved Matters Application (RMA) for Phase 2, focuses on the look and feel of the buildings, heights, materiality, ensuring we build the right type and size of homes.

-• Promotion of sustainable transport, alongside some car parking spaces
+• Promotion of sustainable transport, alongside some car parking spaces.

 A Reserved Matters Application (RMA) follows a successful Outline Planning Permission.
 It focuses on the finer details of the development that the Outline Planning Permission does not include, such as detailed designs of building layouts, materials used throughout buildings, and landscaping.
 These details are then submitted for approval to the Local Planning Authority before construction can begin.